tobin14-jpg/Workout-Tracker/README.md

 ## Description

 > An App to track workouts, the fitness tracker allows users to create a workout where they enter various exercises associated to the workout.
-The data can then be analyzed with an included stats page that provides insights into the details of all their workouts.
-Built with MongoDB with help of MongoDb Atlas connected a database and deployed Heroku web page.
+The data is then analyzed with a stats page that provides insight into the details of all their workouts.
+Built with MongoDB with the help of MongoDb Atlas which connected a database and is deployed through a Heroku web page.

  ## Table of Contents
   - [Description](#description)